Michael Bilton

-Robert Michael Bilton (14 December 1919 – 5 November 1993) was an English actor best known for his roles in the British television sitcoms To the Manor Born (playing the gardener and sometime butler Ned) and Waiting for God (playing Basil, a septuagenarian satyr).
+Robert Michael Bilton (14 December 1919 – 5 November 1993) was an English actor best known for his roles in the British television sitcoms To the Manor Born (playing the gardener and sometime butler Ned) and Waiting for God (playing Basil, a octogenarian satyr).

 Early life

 He attended Hymers College, Hull.
 In the Second World War, he was commissioned as a Second Lieutenant and was wounded at the Battle of El Alamein.
 After his recovery he began his acting career in repertory theatre.

 Career

 He had a strong comedic bent and featured in Keeping Up Appearances, One Foot in the Grave and Grace and Favour (1992).
 He also appeared in Brideshead Revisited, Pennies From Heaven, The Saint, The Avengers, The Prisoner, Quatermass II, The Champions, the doorman at a hotel in Terry and June, in the Doctor Who stories, The Massacre of St Bartholomew's Eve, Pyramids of Mars, Wodehouse Playhouse, (as Malay, the Butler), Dad's Army (as Mr Maxwell, the solicitor), "The Adventure of Shoscombe Olde Place" episode of The Case-Book of Sherlock Holmes; (also notable in the cast was Jude Law as an aspiring jockey).
 Bilton's film appearances included A Taste of Honey (1961), The Thirty Nine Steps (1978) and The Fourth Protocol (1987), as Kim Philby.

 Bilton appeared in a well-remembered Yellow Pages television commercial as an elderly gardener receiving a sit-on lawnmower from a couple with a large rear garden.
 The male half of the couple was played by David Hargreaves, who also appeared in the BBC drama series Juliet Bravo.

 In later years, crippling arthritis prevented him from working in the theatre.
-His last London West End appearance, in the early 1980s, was alongside Penelope Keith in Hobson's Choice at the Theatre Royal, Haymarket.
+His last London West End appearance, in the early 1980s, was alongside Penelope Keith in Hobson's Choice at the Theatre Royal Haymarket.

-Bilton's final role was that of Basil Makepeace in the BBC Sitcom Waiting for God.
-Basil grew in importance throughout the first four series eventually becoming the main supporting character.
+Bilton's final role was that of Basil Makepeace in the BBC sitcom Waiting for God.
 His final appearance was in the last episode of the fourth series.
 He died shortly after completing filming.
 In the 1993 Christmas episode, his absence was explained by his character having gone on an "Icelandic wife-swapping cruise" and he is not mentioned again.
 The character of Basil was essentially "replaced" by Jamie Edwards, Jane's spirited Irish grandfather, who was played by Paddy Ward.